martin-eden/lua_code_formatter/readme.txt

   Formats any valid Lua 5.3 code.

   Lines with code are wrapped to fit inside given margins.

-  Files with invalid lua syntax will loose the content after the syntax error!

-  Make sure to verify the correctness of the file before running LCF.
+  Files with invalid Lua syntax may lose the content after the syntax error! lcf's parser is more permissible than Lua's, so make sure to verify the correctness of the file before running lcf.
   For example via:

-     luac -p <filename>
+    $ luac -p <filename>

   Installation script deploys three command-line scripts: